Services

 My Background and Approach

 I spent five years embedded in primary care in Central Oregon, working alongside physicians and medical teams.
 I genuinely enjoyed that work and the people I met along the way.
-I now specialize in trauma and sleep in private practice.
+I now offer short-term, focused therapy in private practice.
 This is not talk therapy or insight-oriented work.
-It is active, experiential, and exposure-based — meaning we work directly with the difficult thoughts, feelings, memories, and sensations driving your symptoms rather than talking about them from a safe distance.
-This work draws on current trauma research and requires real engagement between sessions.
-Insomnia and trauma-related sleep disturbance often overlap, but each responds well to treatment on its own terms.
-For many people sleep is the first casualty and often the primary target of treatment.
-Treatment is brief by design, typically 10 to 12 sessions.
+It is active, experiential, and exposure-based, meaning we work directly with the anxiety, avoidance, and patterns driving your symptoms rather than talking about them from a safe distance.
+I draw primarily on Acceptance and Commitment Therapy (ACT) and inhibitory learning-based exposure, and for sleep I integrate ACT with current evidence-based insomnia and nightmare treatment.
+This work requires real engagement between sessions and is designed to be focused and time-limited, working toward a clear endpoint rather than continuing indefinitely.

 My Personal Beliefs and Interests

-The people I work with are not broken — they are struggling, and often caught in patterns that made sense at some point but are now making life harder.
-As humans we are hardwired to move away from painful experiences, whether internal or external.
-That instinct kept our ancestors alive.
-In the modern world it can keep us stuck.
-Many people walk around thinking they are uniquely damaged but most of us carry the same variations of self-doubt, shame, and self-criticism with varying degrees of intensity.
-You are definitely not as alone in this as it feels.
-Many people, however, feel that acknowledging self-suffering is akin to self-pity or weakness, compounding their suffering.
-In this light, compassion and curiosity are important elements of deep healing.
-Sharing one’s experience is important but without action, skills, and doing less of the things making life worse and more of the things making life better, significant change may not occur.
-Sometimes tipping one domino is enough
+The people I work with are not broken.
+They are struggling, and often caught in patterns that made sense at some point but are now making life harder.
+As humans we are wired to move away from painful experiences, whether internal or external.
+That instinct kept our ancestors alive, but in the modern world it can keep us stuck.
+Many people walk around thinking they are uniquely damaged when in fact most of us carry the same variations of self-doubt, shame, and self-criticism, just at different intensities.
+You are far less alone in this than it feels.
+Yet many people treat acknowledging their own suffering as self-pity or weakness, which only compounds it.
+Compassion and curiosity are important parts of real change, but so is action.
+Without skills and doing less of what makes life worse and more of what makes it better, lasting change rarely happens.